 But Americans are only saving around 3% of their paychecks on average, according to MarketWatch.
 That’s barely enough to keep pace with inflation, let alone build any real wealth.
 By contrast, members of the FIRE movement routinely save 40%, 50%, even 70% of their income.
 They do it so they can retire in 5 or 10 years rather than waiting 40 or 50 years.

-Review your budget and calculate your current savings rate.
+Review your budget as a checkup and calculate your current savings rate.
 Then cut as many expenses as possible to raise it.

 Debt & Credit